 I was also very excited to read about what the folks had to say about her.
 She was quite a colorful character that would have been quite a pleasure to know.
 I am glad that at least I know her through her teachings and now also through this wonderful biography.

 I think also that in America today, the impact of women in the occult is not always recognized.
-There were great and powerful female occultists and witches who had either world-wide fame, going on to become the best known witch in the world in her day (Sybil Leek) or even being known as one of the most powerful ceremonial magicians of England (Madeline Montalban).
+There were great and powerful female occultists and witches who had either world-wide fame, going on to become the best known witch in the world in her day (Sybil Leek) or even being known as one of the most respected ceremonial magicians of England (Madeline Montalban).
 Then you have Dion Fortune, and even more so than that: H.P.
 Blavatsky seemed to light the spark that would make occult wisdom and study possible again in the western world!
-So many of us, men and women, would not be where they are today (myself included) without the lamp being lit by Madame H.P.
-Blavatsky who inspired so many – including Gandhi!

 The women in the occult world are phenomenal, even though it seems that it is mostly men who receive a great deal of the credit in the world of witchcraft and the occult.